 The river is too shallow even for a canoe, though we can walk a long way upstream by following the crests of the dunes bordering the river.
 In places, the tiny river almost becomes lost between forest and sand.
 Prevailing winds keep pouring sand into the river, forcing it to gradually change its course over time.

-For most of our journey, rocks are few and far between in this sandy environment.
-But here part of the shoreline is strewn with thin, flat slabs like paving stones that lie scattered among broken smaller pieces.
+For most of our journey, rocks have been few and far between in this sandy environment.
+But near the Archibald, part of the shoreline is strewn with thin, flat slabs like paving stones that lie scattered among broken smaller pieces.
 Many have distinctive ripple patterns.
-When we later show photos of this to geologists, we learn that these ancient sandstone remnants were formed by the action of wind and water over a billion years ago.
+When we later show these photos to geologists, we learn that these ancient sandstone remnants were formed by the action of wind and water over a billion years ago.

 We scout an idyllic spot for sunset, on top of a sand dune overlooking the shoreline and river mouth.
 It hosts a smaller version of an exhumed forest like the one in Thomson Bay, though some of the ancient tree trunks are eroded so intricately that they appear more like carved works of art.

-A common sight is Arctic terns which like to nest on the edge of the dunes.
+We often see Arctic terns that like to nest on the edge of the dunes.
 Each evening one tern returns to roost on a specific dead tree, arriving almost like clockwork just before sunset.
 It seems to have claimed this tree and isn’t about to change its routine just because a couple of interlopers have shown up.
 This bird has likely had little, if any, experience with people.

 Calm Before the Storm